flamelily-bluescsi/bluescsi/picoide.md

 <form action="https://formspree.io/f/xanbkzjz"
   method="POST">
   <div class="mb-3">
   	<p>If you would like to register your interest and get an email notification when the PicoIDE is available, then enter and submit your email address below.
-Please be aware this device is in early development (V1 prototype) so please be patient.</p>
+Please be aware this device is still in development so please be patient.
+We estimate around June/July 2026.</p>
     <label for="email" class="form-label">Your Email:</label>
     <input type="email" class="form-control" name="email" id="email" autocomplete="email" aria-describedby="emailHelp" required>
     <div id="emailHelp" class="form-text">We'll never share your email.</div>